Reversible Graph Neural Network-based Reaction Distribution Learning for Multiple Appropriate Facial Reactions Generation: Related Work

 \subsection{Automatic facial reaction generation}

-To the best of our knowledge, there have been few studies \cite{CGAN-BMVC, CGAN-CVPR,CGAN-ICMI,song2022learning,shao2021personality,nojavanasghari2018interactive,ng2022learning,listeninghead} on automatic facial reaction generation.
+To the best of our knowledge, there are only a few studies \cite{CGAN-BMVC, CGAN-CVPR,CGAN-ICMI,song2022learning,shao2021personality,nojavanasghari2018interactive,ng2022learning,listeninghead} have been investigated automatic facial reaction generation task.
 An early approach \cite{CGAN-CVPR} proposed a two-stage conditional GAN to generate facial reaction sketches based on the speaker's facial action units (AUs).
 Their later works \cite{CGAN-BMVC,CGAN-ICMI} exploited more speaker emotion-related features (e.g., facial expression features) to reproduce better facial reactions expressed by listeners.
-To consider personalized factors in expressing facial reactions, Song et al. \cite{song2022learning,shao2021personality} used Neural Architecture Search (NAS) to explore a person-specific network for each listener adaptively.
-Ng et al. \cite{L2L} extended and combined the cross-attention transformer with VQ-variational auto-encoder (VQ-VAE) \cite{VQ-VAE} model to generate a wide range of diverse facial reactions for each listener by leveraging multi-modal speaker behaviours.
-Besides generating facial reactions, some studies aiming to generate non-verbal head \cite{listeninghead} or gesture reactions \cite{gesture}.
-However, none of these have attempted to generate multiple appropriate facial reactions from a speaker behaviour \cite{song2023multiple}.
+Similar strategy \cite{woo2021creating,woo2023amii,L2L,geng2023affective} have been extended for the same purpose, where all these approaches directly measure the similarity between each generated facial reaction with the specific facial behaviour expressed by the corresponding human listener (i.e., the model is trained to reproduce corresponding real facial reactions based on speaker behaviours expressed by different subjects under various conditions).
+For example, Geng et al. \cite{geng2023affective} leveraged pre-trained large language models (LLM) and vision-language models to generate the best reaction to the speaker's speech behaviour.
+To consider personalized factors in expressing facial behaviours, Song et al. \cite{song2022learning,shao2021personality} used Neural Architecture Search (NAS) to explore a person-specific network for each listener adaptively, and thus each network is specifically explored to reproduce the corresponding listener's facial reactions.
+Despite of this 'one-to-one mapping' training strategy, Ng et al. \cite{L2L} extended and combined the cross-attention transformer with VQ-variational auto-encoder (VQ-VAE) \cite{VQ-VAE} model, allow a range of diverse facial reactions can be generated from each input multi-modal speaker behaviour.
+Based on the interlocutor's speech and facial motion, the approach proposed by Jone et al. \cite{jonell2020let} can sample multiple avatar's facial reactions depsite their appropriateness is not objectively measured.
+To the best of our knowledge, none of existing publications have attempted to generate multiple \textbf{appropriate} facial reactions from each speaker behaviour (please refer to \cite{song2023multiple} for detailed task definition).

 Note that the approach proposed in this paper is different from previous facial expression/display generation methods \cite{ganimation,otberdout2020dynamic,otberdout2022sparse,fan2022faceformer,richard2021meshtalk,tang2023bipartite,tang2019expression,tang2022facial}, where the facial images are generated based on manually defined conditions such pre-defined AUs, landmarks and audio behaviours without considering interaction scenarios (i.e., they do not predict reactions from speaker behaviours).